-Allows additional specific ROM memory regions (other than System and Video) to be shadowed in upper RAM memory.
-When enabled, this ROM region will be copied to shadow RAM when you boot up.
-Regions are identified by hexadecimal (Base 16) addresses.
+Allows additional specific memory regions (other than System and Video) to be shadowed in upper RAM memory.
+When enabled, any ROM data located in the specified region will be copied to shadow RAM when you boot up.
+Regions are identified by hexadecimal (base 16) addresses.
 Default: All specific regions Disabled.